tylerw1369/De-10-nano-iota-pow-node/README.md

 You will need to install node.js 10 or newer.

-I want to make thank the following projects that helped me put all of this together in one place.
+I want to thank the following projects that helped me put all of this together in one place.
 This is a conglomerate of the following projects:

 Firstly Lampa de10 nano project found here: https://github.com/LampaLab/iota_fpga